mtuomiko/full-stack-open-pokedex/README.md

-# Full Stack open CI/CD
+# Full Stack Open CI/CD

+Part 11 CI/CD custom repository found at [bloglist-monorepo](https://github.com/mtuomiko/bloglist-monorepo).

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the CI/CD module of the [Full Stack Open](https://fullstackopen.com/) course.

-Fork the repository to complete course exercises
+Fork the repository to complete course exercises.

 ## Commands